 The one-time home of Martin Nieri (now at Partners Andrews Aldridge), Chris Whitson (ex-VCCP me), Jamie Bell (VCCP me), Bob Nash (WPN) and Ben Rachel (Soul), the agency says it has expanded beyond its direct marketing roots and last year also started offering activation and experiential services.

-Set up in 1995, originally as Clark McKay Buckingham, the agency was forced into its first rebranded when Mark Buckingham quit after just over 18 months and was replaced by Walpole.
+Set up in 1995, originally as Clark McKay Buckingham, the agency was forced into its first rebrand when Mark Buckingham quit after just over 18 months and was replaced by Walpole.

 It was bought for £5m by Media Square (now MSQ Partners) in 2004, in a move which would ultimately lead to the departure of the entire management team.
 McKay was the first to leave in March 2006, and was replaced by Nieri.
 In October of the same year, Clark stepped down to take an advisory role at the group, while Walpole departed just six months later.